NCAR/ccpp-framework/doc/migration.md

 ### 3.3 Module-name convention (host, scheme, and DDT tables)

-capgen-ng trusts metadata and does **not** parse Fortran, so it derives the Fortran module name from the metadata: by default `module name = table name`.
+capgen trusts metadata and does **not** parse Fortran, so it derives the Fortran module name from the metadata: by default `module name = table name`.
 When the Fortran `module` statement does not match the `[ccpp-table-properties] name`, declare the real module name with the